sosafarasa/Sprint-Challenge-Authentication-1/README.md

 ## Questions - Self Study - You can exercise your Google-Fu for this and any other _Sprint Challenge_ in the future.

-1. Describe Middleware, Sessions (as we know them in express), bcrypt and JWT.
+1. What is the purpose of using _sessions_?
+2. What does bcrypt do to help us store passwords in a secure manner.
-1. What does bcrypt do in order to prevent attacks?
+3. What does bcrypt do to slow down attackers?
-1. What are the three parts of the JSON Web Token?
+4. What are the three parts of the JSON Web Token?

 ## Project Description - User Management System - Jokes On YoU!